Mitroshin/KotlinInAction/README.md

     2.5 Exception in Kotlin

         A function can complete in a normal way or throw an exception if an error occurs.
-The function caller can catch this exception and process if; if it doesn't, the exception is rethrown further up the stack.
+The function caller can catch this exception and process it; if it doesn't, the exception is rethrown further up the stack.

         Unlike in Java, in Kotlin the "throw" construct is an expression and can be used as a part of other expressions.